autodesk-platform-services/aps-dx-sdk-tutorial/CRUD_Data/index.md

 For now, we are interested in getting the most recent version and for that we have to provide a [DataExchangeIdentifier](https://aps.autodesk.com/en/docs/dx-sdk-beta/v1/sdk-reference/autodesk-dataexchange/Autodesk.DataExchange.Core.Models/DataExchangeIdentifier/) instance that just holds information on `HubID`, `CollectionID` and `ExchangeID`, as the name suggests, needed to identify an exchange.

-Depending on situation, these values can be already available, but if not, the `urn` of the exchange that we get through:
+Depending on situation, these values can be already available, but if not, the `urn` of the exchange we can get through:

 - **Data Management API** when looking at folder content using a REST call: